POAs and SMSFs

 Paragraph 18 says:

-In limited circumstances a person may control and direct a company without ongoing active intervention in the company’s affairs provided they:
+In limited circumstances, a person may control and direct a company without ongoing active intervention in the company’s affairs provided they:

-• have appointed agents or managers whom they tacitly control to conduct the company’s day-to-day business
+- have appointed agents or managers whom they tacitly control to conduct the company’s day-to-day business

-• tacitly control and regularly exercise oversight of the affairs of the company, including monitoring the company’s performance, and
+- tacitly control and regularly exercise oversight of the affairs of the company, including monitoring the company’s performance and

-• do not need to actively intervene because the company’s affairs are running
+- do not need to intervene because the company’s affairs are running actively

 Legal Consolidated does not provide advice on these issues.
-We do not provide advice on Central Management and Control.
+We do not offer advice on Central Management and Control.
 Your accountant, financial planner and lawyer can build the documents required to start this process:

-• Corporate POA – allows the corporate trustee to operate
+- Corporate POA – allows the corporate trustee to operate

-• SMSF Deed – fully compliant with SIS and ATO’s latest rulings
+- SMSF Deed – fully compliant with SIS and ATO’s latest rulings

-• SMSF Deed Update – to bring the SMSF up-to-date with ATO and SIS Rules
+- SMSF Deed Update – to bring the SMSF up-to-date with ATO and SIS Rules

 Section 17A SISA states that all SMSF fund members are trustees or directors of the corporate trustee.

 There are exemptions to this blanket rule.
 However, other persons may be trustees or directors where a member dies, is physically or mentally incapacitated or is a minor.
 Section 17A(3)(b)(ii) allows the member’s legal personal representative to be a trustee or director.
-This is in place of the member during any period when they hold an Enduring Power of Attorney.
+This is in place of the member when they hold an Enduring Power of Attorney.

 Why do SMSF members and the trustees have to be the same people?